Lifecycle Hooks

 let r1 = sim.spawn_rider(StopId(0), StopId(2), 75.0)?;

-// Update the current tick resource before stepping.
+// Mirror the current tick into the resource before stepping.

 let now = sim.current_tick();